laszewsk/nist/catalog/aws/amazon-lookout-for-equipment-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/amazon-lookout-for-equipment.yaml
 ---

+{{% pageinfo %}}
+Amazon Lookout for Equipment analyzes the data from the sensors on your equipment (e.g. pressure in a generator, flow rate of a compressor, revolutions per minute of fans), to automatically train a machine learning model based on just your data, for your equipment \u2013 with no ML expertise required.
+{{% /pageinfo %}}

 ## Description

 Amazon Lookout for Equipment analyzes the data from the sensors on your equipment (e.g. pressure in a generator, flow rate of a compressor, revolutions per minute of fans), to automatically train a machine learning model based on just your data, for your equipment \u2013 with no ML expertise required.